 The picture above shows the CoMET detection units currently in operation at Linnaeus University in Växjö, Sweden.

 The CoMET project is currently in the exploratory phase, in which we operate several detector prototypes on a long time period to assess the reliability of our hardware choices.
 At the same time, we perform massive Monte Carlo simulations to study the performance of the proposed detector array.

-For any enquiry about the project, contact the project leader Yvonne Becherini.
+For any enquiry about the project or if you or your research group are interested in working with us, contact the project leader Yvonne Becherini.

 For information about the other activities of the Gamma-ray research group at Linnaeus University, please visit also https://astrogamma.eu/.